IAOCEA/regridding-ecosystem-overview/docs/grid-types/index.md

 If the distance between the points is constant along both coordinate axes, the grid is called "regular".

+The simplest and by far most commonly used grid is a regular longitude / latitude grid, i.e. a regular grid following the equirectangular projection.

 <!-- Add a graphic describing the grid -->

 ### Curvilinear Grids